timelystream/timelystream.com/docs/get-started/overview.md

 ## Next steps

-Once you installed the QuestDB with Homebrew, you can navigate to our [command-line options](/docs/reference/command-line-options) page to learn more about its usage.
+Once you installed the Blazar with Homebrew, you can navigate to our [command-line options](/docs/reference/command-line-options) page to learn more about its usage.